Conductor / Composer Esa - Pekka

 better because you are such an experienced orchestral director?

-E-PS: I haven’t written anything for orchestra since
+E-PS: I haven’t written anything for orchestra

-for a longer period.
+one place for a longer period.

 BD: If you’re really a composer, why would you